Klimatbyran/municipality-data-pipeline/README.md

 ### Emission Calculations

-The folder `/kpis/emissions` contains files with functions to perform calculations related to CO2 emissions for municipalities, based on SMHI emission data and a given total CO2 budget for Sweden.
+The folder `/kpis/emissions` contains files with functions to perform calculations related to CO2 emissions for municipalities, based on SMHI emission data and Carbon Law.
 Each function serves a specific purpose such as preprocessing data or future trends.
 Their order of execution is specified in `/kpis/emissions/emission_data_calculations.py`.

 #### Constants

-The most important constants in the module are `NATIONAL_BUDGET_15`, `NATIONAL_BUDGET_17`, `NATIONAL_OVERHEAD_17`, `BUDGET_YEAR`, `CEMENT_DEDUCTION`, `LAST_YEAR_WITH_SMHI_DATA` and `CURRENT_YEAR` as they determine the baseline and scope of the calculations.
+The most important constants in the module are `CEMENT_DEDUCTION`, `LAST_YEAR_WITH_SMHI_DATA` and `CURRENT_YEAR` as they determine the baseline and scope of the calculations.

-* `NATIONAL_BUDGET_15`: Represents the total CO2 budget for a 50% chance of staying below 1.5 degrees, in metric tonnes.
-* `NATIONAL_BUDGET_17`: Represents the total CO2 budget for a 50% chance of staying below 1.7 degrees, in metric tonnes.
-* `NATIONAL_OVERHEAD_17`: Reprensents the total national overhead for `NATIONAL_BUDGET_17`, in metric tonnes.
-* `BUDGET_YEAR`: Represents the year from which the CO2 budget applies.
 * `CEMENT_DEDUCTION`: Represents the total CO2 emissions from cement production in municipalities with cement plants that were operational in 2015 or later.
 * `LAST_YEAR_WITH_SMHI_DATA`: Represents the last year for which the [National Emission database](https://nationellaemissionsdatabasen.smhi.se/) has data.
 * `CURRENT_YEAR`: Represents the year which is to be handled as current year.